Story of a married Couple-Sana and Khalil:

 Khalil turned to her and said,

-“Dear Sana, I love you for the sake of Allah Subhana Wa Ta’ala.
-I am also responsible for you and I want to protect you always.
-You have asked my permission to work and I respect you, however, I want to make you happy.
+“Dear Sana, I love you for Allah Subhana Wa Ta’ala.
+I am also responsible for you and always want to protect you.
+You have asked my permission to work, and I respect you.
+However, I want to make you happy.
 I hope you like my gift.
 I do not want you to work for any other man but me.
-Still, if you feel that you want to work outside the home, then I will not force you.
-It would however make me upset.”
+Still, I will not force you if you feel you want to work outside the home.
+It would, however, make me upset.”

 Responsibility of Men:

-“Men are the protectors and maintainers [qawwaamoon] of women, because Allah has given the one more [strength] than the other, and because they support them from their means…” (Qur’an 4:34)
+“Men are the protectors and maintainers [qawwaamoon] of women because Allah has given the one more [strength] than the other, and because they support them from their means…” (Qur’an 4:34)

-He (Pbuh) said:
+He (PBUH) said:

 “This world is nothing but temporary conveniences, and the greatest joy in this world is a righteous woman.”
 (Muslim 10/56)

-Allah’s Messenger (Pbuh) said:
+Allah’s Messenger (PBUH) said:

-“O people!
+“O, people!
 Fear Allah concerning women, Verily, you have taken them on the security of Allah and have made their persons lawful unto you by Words of Allah!
-It is incumbent upon them to honor their conjugal rights and, not to commit acts of impropriety which, if they do, you have authority to chastise them, yet not severely.
+It is incumbent upon them to honor their conjugal rights and not to commit acts of impropriety which, if they do, you have the authority to chastise them, yet not severely.
 If your wives refrain from impropriety and are faithful to you, clothe and feed them suitably.”
 (Ar Raheeq Al Makhtum Page 541)